top of page

 • Organisation size Select from a dropdown menu

-If you’re unable to complete the form right away, jot down their details and submit later when you're back home.
+If you’re unable to complete the form at the time, note the details and submit at a later stage.

-✅ Please complete this short form to upload your activity which enables us to track the areas completed and provide updates back to you.
+• Let us know about your hard work here which enables us to track the areas completed and provide updates back to you.

-This helps a local business or charity start their journey from an unknown cyber security status, towards achieving Cyber Essentials, a government backed standard proven to reduce cyber insurance claims by 92%.
+• This helps local organisations start their journey from unknown cyber security, to achieving Cyber Essentials, a government backed standard, proven to reduce cyber insurance claims by 92%.

-Together, we can make a real difference, raising awareness, improving resilience, and reducing the impact of fraud and cyber crime in our communities.
+• Together, we can make a difference, raise awareness, improve resilience, and reduce the impact of fraud / cyber crime in our communities.

 NPCC